 Why Should I Stalk for Carp?

-Carp fishing is most definitely a long game.
+As we anglers know too well, carp fishing is most definitely a long game.

 The Creep, Bait & Wait Method

 Stalking for carp requires preparation, stealth and patience!

 Wear clothing that blends in (greens and browns), and make sure your main rods are out of the water!

 What we’ve dubbed the ‘creep, bait and wait’ method, we show you each step to landing your very own stalking carp monster!

 Firstly, the perfect way to begin is going about choosing the right location.

 Good stalking spots are lily pads, overhanging trees, weedy areas and snags, because carp likespaces that offer them protection and security, a well as providing them with a natural food source.